Tchang27/SentimentAnalysis/README.txt

 Conclusions:
-Both the model created from scratch and the model created from python's machine learning libraries tend to perform sentiment analysis well on testing data sourced from the same dataset as the training data, but poorly on external datasets.
-This indicates the models are learning hidden patterns within the training dataset rather than generalized sentiment patterns.
+Both the model created from scratch and the model created from python's machine learning libraries tend to perform sentiment analysis well on testing data sourced from the same dataset as the training data.

 Acknowledgements:
 Data gathered from: